victornguyen75/whoopsies/README.md

 1. Clone the project with `git clone https://github.com/victornguyen75/whoopsies.git` in the terminal
 2. Install dependencies with `yarn install` or `npm install`
 3. Start the server with `yarn start` or `npm start`
-4. Open a browser tab with `http://localhost:3000/whoopsies/#/create-task` to see the application
+4. Open a browser tab with `http://localhost:3000/whoopsies/create-task` to see the application

 ## Notes for Running the Application

-- This frontend application is not connected to AWS DynamoDB, so none of the tasks created will appear on either the frontend or backend.
-- Future development of this project will move the database querying logic to an AWS Lambda.
-Once that is complete, the GitHub Pages demo will be able to query the backend.
+### Local Hosting

+- Since this GitHub repository does not have my AWS keys, this frontend application can not connect to the AWS DynamoDB.
+Therefore, hosting the application locally will not allow the user to create and save tasks.
+However, the user can still look at the pages of this application.

+### GitHub Pages

+- The situation here is similar to the above.
+Another note is that the refreshing the application on the Dashboard page or the Task Creation Page will lead to a 404 file not found error.